TN 30 (06-24)

 EXCEPTION:

-No allocation is given for any ineligible children who are receiving public income maintenance payments.
+No allocation is given for any ineligible children who are receiving public income maintenance payments (see SI 01320.141).

 • The allocation for each ineligible child is the difference between the Federal Benefit Rate (FBR) for an eligible couple and the FBR for an eligible individual.
 The amount of the allocation automatically increases whenever the FBR increases.

-• Each ineligible child's allocation is reduced by the amount of his or her own income.
+• Each ineligible child's allocation is reduced by the amount of their own income.
 For purposes of reducing the allocation, the items listed in SI 01320.100B. are not included as income to the ineligible child.

 • The allocations for ineligible children are first deducted from the ineligible spouse's unearned income.
 If the ineligible spouse does not have enough unearned income to cover the allocations, the balance is deducted from the ineligible spouse's earned income.